-In this blogpost you will find a list of our absolutely favourite places to have lunch or dinner in Marrakech.
+In this blogpost you will find a list of our absolutely favourite places to eat in Marrakech, both for lunch and dinner.
 Some places in the list will serve traditional Moroccan dishes, while others are more Moroccan fusion and there’s even one or two European-style restaurants for those who are bored of having tagines and couscous twice a day.
 Definitely also check out our top list of places to visit while in Marrakech for some serious wanderlust.

 Starting with an absolute banger, Comptoir Darna is without a doubt one of Marrakech’s hotspots since more than 20 years.
 It’s the perfect place if you have something to celebrate.
 We recommend starting your evening with a delicious cocktail in the beautiful patio, before heading inside for a meal and a party.